The Logitech G series mice are fan favourites and are consistently found at the top of many gaming mice lists.

 G403 vs G703 Specifications Overview

-As you can see from the table above both mice share the same sensor, the PMW3366.
-It is one of the top sensors you can get right now that provides pixel by pixel precision tracking.
+As you can see from the table above both mice share the same sensor, the new HERO.
+It is arguably the very best sensor you can get right now that provides pixel by pixel precision tracking.

-It also reduces the problem of tilt-slamming that the earlier 3310 struggled with.
-So on the sensor side you have nothing to worry about, either will do the job.
+It also solves the problem of tilt-slamming that the earlier 3310 struggled with.

 Both the G403 and G703 have 6 buttons a piece with a mouse 1, mouse 2, scroll wheel, DPI, and two side buttons.
 The mouse 1 and mouse 2 buttons on the G703 have a higher durability rating than those on the G403 (50 million clicks vs 20 million clicks).